logo

 Adelaide Perth route

-The P & O mail boat route was via the Suez Canal and Colombo to Australia where it called at Fremantle (Perth) on a Tuesday and Sydney on the following Monday.
+The P & O mail boat route was via the Suez Canal and Colombo to Australia where it called at Fremantle (Perth) on a Tuesday and mail was taken by train via Adelaide and Melbourne to Sydney where it was delivered on the following Monday.
 Use of the WAA service enabled mail to be unloaded at Fremantle and flown from Perth, arriving in Adelaide on the Wednesday.
-The mail was then sent by overnight train to Melbourne, arriving on the Thursday morning and Sydney early on the Friday morning, 3 days before the mail boat [2,4].
+The mail was then sent by overnight train to Melbourne, arriving on the Thursday morning and Sydney early on the Friday morning.
+It was therefore delivered 3 days before the ordinary mail [2,4].

 Each week, the latest time of posting of mail for Australia was 6pm on a Thursday at the GPO in London.
 The mail would then be carried from London to Paris by the night boat train and then by train from Paris to Marseilles where it would join the mail boat for Australia.

-According to Proud [5], the first acceptance for the Perth - Adelaide service left London on Thursday 9 May 1929 and connected at Marseilles with the Maloja which had sailed from the UK on Friday 3 May.
+According to The Times of 2 May, the first acceptance for the Perth - Adelaide service was to leave London on Thursday 9 May 1929 and connect at Marseilles with the Maloja.

 UK Adelaide Perth 1929

 The example cover is to Melbourne and was postmarked in the UK on Wednesday 8 May.
-It has the inscription First England - Australia Airmail, and stamps to the value of 4½d (1½d plus 3d airmail).
+It has the inscription First England - Australia Airmail, and stamps to the value of 4½d (1½d surface plus 3d air fee).

 UK Adelaide Perth 1929

-The mail arrived in Fremantle on Tuesday 4 June (26 days after leaving the UK) and was flown on the first Perth - Adelaide flight on 5 - 6 June.
+The mail arrived in Fremantle on the Maloja on Tuesday 4 June (26 days after leaving the UK) and was flown on the first Perth - Adelaide flight on 5 - 6 June.
 (The flight had been delayed by a day for the reasons given above.)

 After being flown Perth - Adelaide, it was carried on the overnight train to Melbourne where it was backstamped on 7 June 1929.